Renault 4 Buyers Guide

 The Achilles heel of the Renault 4 is at the rear where the rear suspension bolts on.
 The photograph shows the RHS rear suspension with rust in the double skinned section just to the rear of the inner suspension mounting.

-THe rust will be obscured by the damper and is only visible from underneath the car (I've removed the body for the photograph).
+The rust will be obscured by the damper and is only visible from underneath the car (I've removed the body for the photograph).

 Rear inner suspension mounting rust